CaballoMa/CaballoMa.github.io/_portfolio/minecraft.md

 #### SHADERPROGRAM:
 1. Implemented a second drawing function drawInterleave() for the ShaderProgram class, to render a Drawable with an interleaved VBO set.

-#### DIFFICULTY:
-After I changed the rendering of each block to rendering each Chunk, the position of the scene object was always wrong, and I checked the various data in Chunk.cpp for a long time without finding any problem.
-Finally I found out that the matrix parameter was not passed in the instance's shader, and the position was correct after using Lambert's shader instead lol.

 ### Texture and Texture Animation

 I finished the texture pipeline, and also some simple texture animation on water and lava.
 I also implemented opaque and transparent rendering so that after enabling GL_BLEND all textures are rendered correctly.